-You need luggage tags for practical reasons, such as losing a bag.
+It would be best if you had luggage tags for practical reasons, such as losing a bag.
 But whoever said they had to be boring?
 I have a collection of different labels that I rotate out based on mood.
 I like these; the colors pop, especially on my black luggage.

 Travel and sarongs go hand in hand for me.
 A sarong is excellent for the cover-up at the pool or spa.
 And, they double up as a dress — a lightweight multi-purpose item that needs to be in any suitcase.

 This might seem obvious, but sunscreen can be pricey overseas unless you are coming from the US or UK.
 If you know anything about me, you’ll know a brand is not my thing.
 Therefore, for sunscreen, for me, it’s about to cost and practicality.
 No Ad is my go-to, particularly the cream versions, which I can transfer into smaller bottles if I need to.